 To get approved for a home loan, you'll need to provide documentation to confirm your identity, income and more.
 The good news is that nowadays you can upload all your documents to online platforms like Lendi's in seconds.

-To make life easier, we've put together a list of the documents you'll need to get in order to help ensure a speedy home loan approval and avoid any frustrating delays.
+To make life easier, we've put together a list of the documents you'll need to have ready to help you get approved faster and avoid any frustrating delays.

 You can verify your identity with the following:

-Now that you’ve proven your identity, you need to prove you are able to make monthly repayments on your loan.
-Your borrowing power is governed on the net amount left after your monthly income and expenses.
+Now that you’ve proven your identity, you need to prove you can make monthly repayments on your loan.
+Your borrowing power is calculated using the net amount left after your monthly income and deducting your expenses.

 Your proof of income can be shown by providing:

 If you’re using an online lender or online home loan platform, you can upload these documents directly saving you time.

 Tell us what you are looking for and see if you can save.